pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.2
 """"""""""""""

-A graph is bipartite if its nodes can be divided into two disjoint sets so that there is no arc between two nodes of the same set.
+A graph is bipartite if its vertices can be partitioned into two disjoint sets such that no edge connects two vertices of the same set.

-Propose a method to test if a graph is bipartite and if so who would find such a partition.
+Propose an algorithm to test whether a graph is bipartite and, if so, find such a partition.
-What is the complexity of your algorithm?
-Hint: use a DFS.
+What is the time complexity of your algorithm?
+Hint: Use DFS.

 .. answer::